KYT007/CLI-To-Do-List/README.md

-The program contained in this repository will be a C.R.U.D. type app I will be creating and continously adding to as I continue to learn more about the python programming language and software engineering and development in general.
-This application will start out simple and be updates as I learn more;
+The program contained in this repository will be a C.R.U.D. type app I will be creating and continously adding to as I continue to learn more about the python programming language and software engineering.
+This application will start out simple and be updates as I expand my knowledebase.
-As I learn databases, how to implement GUIs this program will grow and change.
+As I learn the usage of databases, how to implement GUIs and similar concepts, this program will grow and change.

 Update for SimpleCRUD.py 11/19/2023